Windows Device Portal for Desktop

 - Streaming Install Debugger

-If you would like to select port numbers for Device Portal (such as 80 and 443), you can set the following regkeys:
+If you would like to select port numbers for WDP (such as 80 and 443), you can set the following regkeys:

 UseDynamicPorts: A required DWORD.
 Set this to 0 in order to retain the port numbers you've chosen.

 HttpPort: A required DWORD.
-Contains the port number that Device Portal will listen for HTTP connections on.
+Contains the port number on which WDP listens for HTTP connections.

 HttpsPort: A required DWORD.
-Contains the port number that Device Portal will listen for HTTPS connections on.
+Contains the port number on which WDP listens for HTTPS connections.

 Under the same regkey path, you can also turn off the authentication requirement: